humberto-pereira/spock-game/README.md

 <img src="assets/readme-md-images/game-field.png" width="1200"/>

-- On the Game field, you can see the scores of both the player "green" and the computer "orange", along with a message indicating the winner of the match and the game rules.
+- On the Game field, you can see the scores of both the player "green" and the computer "orange", along with a message indicating the winner of the match, the game rules and +1 for the match winner or 0 when is a tie.
 Additionally, the player's chosen image option is displayed under their score, while the computer's choice image is shown under its score, which is generated randomly by the game's AI.
 <br>
 <br>